 Contribution of Iranians to Islamic Arts

 Very little existed that could be called arts among Arabs before Islam.
-As one of the two powerful nations in the antiquity, Iranians had a lot to offer and teach them.
-Therefore, despite all the restrictions and prohibitions imposed by Arabs, Iranians were brilliant enough to show their potential capabilities in arts.
+As one of the two most powerful nations in antiquity, Iranians had a lot to offer and teach them.
+Therefore, despite all the restrictions and prohibitions imposed by Arabs, Iranians were brilliant enough to show their potential capabilities in the arts.
 So,

 - Calligraphy thrived substantially by Iranians who used to decorate their buildings with beautiful scripts for more than a millennia.
-The overwhelming enthusiasm put into this field of art was due to the prohibitions in painting that disallowed artists to depict human and animal figures – an interpretation of Qoranic verses that faded away partially over the course of several centuries.
+The overwhelming enthusiasm put into this field of art was due to the prohibitions in painting that disallowed artists to depict human and animal figures – an interpretation of Quranic verses that faded away partially over the course of several centuries.
 However, Iranians let their talents flourish in other possible fields like calligraphy.

-- Ceramic making techniques were made in Iran since first millennium to glaze bricks at temples as well as small pottery-made objects.
-This skill was used by Iranian artists to decorate the façade of Islamic buildings like mosques, mausoleums, etc. Even calligraphy was combined with this art letting architects decorate such religious buildings as well as other ones with Persian poems, Qoranic verses, etc.
+- Ceramic making techniques were made in Iran since the first millennium to glaze bricks at temples as well as small pottery-made objects.
+This skill was used by Iranian artists to decorate the façade of Islamic buildings like mosques, mausoleums, etc. Even calligraphy was combined with this art letting architects decorate such religious buildings as well as other ones with Persian poems, Quranic verses, etc.

 - Textile motifs indicate how old the tradition of creating motifs in Iran has been continuing.
 It used to be on rocks, pottery, carpets, textile, painting, etc. A visit to Iranian architecture from ancient times till now is a great witness to see how certain motifs have been used for thousands of years and continued in post-Islam Iran.
 What is known as arabesque is the same as Iranian repetitive floral and vegetal patterns.